martinrotter/powerless/README.md

 * ZSH,
 * terminal emulator.

 **You do not need anything else, like powerline-enabled font.
 This prompt does NOT use special "powerline" characters, nor special UTF-8 characters.
-It relies on ASCII characters where possible.**
+It relies on ASCII characters where possible.
+The prompt uses standard 8/16 colors, so that your terminal emulator color themes will work.**

 ## What does the prompt show?
 This is simple prompt which shows: